fluca1978/fluca1978.github.io/cats.md

 ## Sofia

-It takes more than five years to make my brain accept the idea of interacting with other cats.
+It takes more than five years to make my brain accepting the idea of interacting with other cats.
-I suspect it was due to my previous commitment to a *generational cat* (Puccia), and so there I had some subconcious resistance in accepting new cats.
+I suspect it was due to my previous commitment to a *generational cat* (Puccia), and so  I had some subconcious resistance in accepting new cats.

-Anyway, with the Duchessa experience in mind, I and my wife agreed in the need for our son to experience true contact with a cat.
+Anyway, with the Duchessa experience in mind, me and my wife agreed in the need for our son to experience true contact with a cat.

 Entering Sofia.

 Sofia is the first **true black cat** in my life so far.
-Sofia is also the very first cat of my son.
+**Sofia is also the _very first cat_ of my son**.

 Maybe because this situation reminds me Duchessa, maybe because Sofia appears to me as very elegant with her velvet black fur, or maybe because there's just a strong tie between us, she is a very important cat in my life.